joltwallet/esp_littlefs/README.md

 project(test_littlefs)
 ```
 To configure LittleFS from platformIO.
-Type inside the terminal the following command: ```~/.platformio/penv/bin/pio run -t menuconfig``` When everything is working correctly, an entry **LittleFS** is visible in the root structure.
+Type inside the terminal the following command: ```~/.platformio/penv/bin/pio run -t menuconfig``` When everything is working correctly, an entry is visible in `Component config->LittleFS`

-The solution is not super clean.
+At the moment it is required to modify the CMake files.
 But till the open issues are fixed, this is a workaround is an option to use.

 Active related issues: